Eat, drink and dance to celebrate the life and work of Scotland’s national bard on Burns Night 2023 in London.

 Whether you choose to don your finest tartan outfit or otherwise, there are plenty of things to do on Burns Night in London, from whisky bars to full-out Scottish festivities.

-Iconic Burns Night events
+Iconic Burns Night experiences and events

 Celebrations in London